Before that,

 With the current deteriorating rate of global warming, it’s almost certain that these creatures will be long gone before the future generations of humans arrive.

-6. A lot of Cities
+6. Risky Cities

 If global warming is not taken care of, we will surely lose most of the coastal cities around the world.
 The increasing rate of groundwater extraction in major cities is also making the land sink.